Main Menu

 Volunteers

-With the exception of Umpires, who are paid, PAGS operates with all volunteers.
+PAGS is a Volunteer Organization.
 We rely on the generosity and good will of many, many volunteers to organize our league, coach and manage our teams, and otherwise complete the many tasks that must be done before, during and after our softball season.
-We are presently looking for coaches, assistant coaches, managers, groundskeepers and people who can maintain and repair equipment such as pitching machines.

 Exceptional Situations